-- Identify key sources of data for epidemiologic purposes. - Identify the principles and limitations of public health screening programs. - Critique current and emerging use of artificial intelligence (AI) in public health. - Describe a public health problem in terms of magnitude, person, time and place. - Explain the importance of epidemiology for informing scientific, ethical, economic and political discussion of health issues. - Comprehend basic ethical and legal principles pertaining to the collection, maintenance, use and dissemination of epidemiologic data. - Apply the basic terminology and definitions of epidemiology. - Calculate basic epidemiologic measures. - Communicate epidemiologic information to lay and professional audiences. - Draw appropriate inferences from epidemiologic data. - Evaluate the strengths and limitations of epidemiologic reports.
+- Identify key sources of data for epidemiologic purposes. - Identify the principles and limitations of public health screening programs. - Describe a public health problem in terms of magnitude, person, time and place. - Explain the importance of epidemiology for informing scientific, ethical, economic and political discussion of health issues. - Outline basic ethical and legal principles pertaining to the collection, maintenance, use and dissemination of epidemiologic data. - Apply the basic terminology and definitions of epidemiology. - Calculate basic epidemiologic measures. - Communicate epidemiologic information to lay and professional audiences. - Draw appropriate inferences from epidemiologic data. - Evaluate the strengths and limitations of epidemiologic reports. - Explain the evolving nature of AI and its current and evolving applications in public health, health promotion, and healthcare. - Apply and evaluate ethical principles of AI to different scenarios.